gt53/sshprep/README.md

 # sshprep

-A bash function to prepare a host for an ssh session by scp'ing handy files like dotfiles from the local machine to the host.
+A shell script to prepare a host for an ssh session by scp'ing handy files like dotfiles from the local machine to the host.

 ## Usage

+`sshprep` can be invoked as a command by sourcing the script from `.bashrc`.

 ### Setup

 Put sshprep.sh on the local system somewhere such as `~/.sshprep.sh`.

-In `~/.bashrc`, configure the files to scp and source sshprep:
+In `~/.bashrc`, configure the files to scp and then source sshprep:

 ```bash
 if [ -f "$HOME/.sshprep.sh" ]; then